AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

     The separator between row values in the output file.
     The default separator is a whitespace.

-Lookup tables for QED modules (implementation in progress)
+Lookup tables and other settings for QED modules (implementation in progress)
 ----------------------------------------------------------
 Lookup tables store pre-computed values for functions used by the QED modules.
 **Implementation of this feature is in progress.
-It requires to compile with QED=TRUE**
+It requires `picsar` on the `QED` branch and to compile with QED=TRUE**

 * ``qed_bw.lookup_table_mode`` (`string`)
     There are three options to prepare the lookup table required by the Breit-Wheeler module: